rormoura/CEP-API/README.md

 $ node index.js
 ```

-Finally, open the `index.html` fil, which is insidein your browser and you should be able to use the CEP API.
+Finally, open the `index.html` file in your browser and you should be able to use the CEP API.

 Stop server using <kbd>Ctrl</kbd>+<kbd>C</kbd>